olaoyesalem/ecoPowerHub/README.md

 // So  there's just a partcilar contract but each company will de[ploy it,.

 bi will be the same but the addresss will be different

+Invest is the sa,e thing as deploying , so we just need to invest to and sell

+// Things to do
+// 1 check if everything is working on locla host
+//  Deploy  on toro net
+// Find a way to deploy everytime and interact